OhmyNews: History

 OhmyNews was influential in determining the outcome of the 2002 South Korean presidential election.
 After being elected, President Roh Moo-hyun granted his first interview to OhmyNews.

 OhmyNews International is an English language online newspaper that features "citizen reporter" articles written by contributors from all over the globe.
 Its content is almost 100% citizen reporter.

-On February 22, 2006, OhmyNews and Japanese firm Softbank signed an investment contract valued at US$11 million.
-In 2006 OhmyNews started to build a Japan-based citizen-participatory journalism site called OhmyNews Japan, launched on August 28 with a famous Japanese journalist and 22 other employees working under ten reporters.
-These journalists' articles were the object of much criticism; on November 17, 2006, the newspaper ended the citizen-participation aspect of the paper.
+On 22 February 2006, OhmyNews and Japanese firm Softbank signed an investment contract valued at US$11 million.
+In 2006 OhmyNews started to build a Japan-based citizen-participatory journalism site called OhmyNews Japan, launched on 28 August with a famous Japanese journalist and 22 other employees working under ten reporters.
+These journalists' articles were the object of much criticism; on 17 November 2006, the newspaper ended the citizen-participation aspect of the paper.
 The South Korean newspaper admitted that OhmyNews Japan had failed.
 In July 2008, all staff of OhmyNews Japan were dismissed, and by the end of August operations had ceased on the site.

-The 2nd Citizen Reporters' Forum was held by OhmyNews in Seoul, Korea from July 12–15, 2006.
-The 3rd International Citizen Reporters Forum was held by OhmyNews in Seoul from June 27–29, 2007.
+The 2nd Citizen Reporters' Forum was held by OhmyNews in Seoul, Korea from 12–15 July 2006.

-On November 24, 2007, OhmyNews opened a "citizen journalism school" to serve as a "collaborative knowledge center" for classes in journalism, digital cameras and photojournalism.
-It is located 90 minutes from Seoul in the refurbished building of an elementary school.
-The faculty will include OhmyNews editors and other journalists from print, radio and television.
-There is in-school lodging and dining capacity for 50 guests.

-On August 1, 2010, OhMyNews of South Korea announced a change in its format from an "edited citizen journalist news site" to a "blog dedicated to covering and discussing the world of citizen journalism itself," starting the following month.

 "Curators are important to our operation.
 They are given a great deal of trust.
 In order to maintain credibility amongst our team members, new curators join through recommendations of existing curators.
 And even amongst the curators we have different levels depending on their experience and contributions.
 This is to maintain a steady level of quality and credibility with our readers."

+During the declaration of martial law in 2024, an OhmyNews live stream captured Democratic Party deputy spokeswoman Ahn Gwi-ryeong confronting a soldier with a rifle, which was seen by millions on X (formerly twitter).